 Refilling a raised garden bed

 There are two methods of refilling an existing raised garden bed that require significantly different amounts of effort.
-The Gütegemeinschaft Substrate für Pflanzen e.V. recommends refilling raised garden beds with ready-to-use soil mixes in spring before the growing season begins.
-If your aim is to grow vegetables, you’ll want to choose ready-to-use vegetable or raised-bed soil mixes with a high share of compost.
+We recommend refilling raised garden beds with ready-to-use soil mixes in spring before the growing season begins.
+Is your aim to grow vegetables?
+You’ll want to choose ready-to-use vegetable or raised-bed soil mixes with a high share of compost.
 They will provide even “hungry” vegetables like tomatoes or cabbage with the nutrients they need.

-If light feeders such as herbs, radish, lettuces or beans are the only crops you want to grow in your raised bed, you can refill with a multi-purpose potting soil.
+Are light feeders such as herbs, radish, lettuces or beans the only crops you want to grow in your raised bed?
+You can refill with a multi-purpose potting soil.
 Potting soils usually contain some fertiliser too and will provide your plants with nutrients for about 4-6 weeks of growth.
 After this period, the plants will require regular feeding with an adequate liquid fertiliser.

 Quality is key to success